 The bushwalking is wonderful, with breathtaking vistas on walking trails along the coastline.
 Admire the scenery from a rock climbing adventure.
 The Shoalhaven is a popular rock climbing destination, featuring quality rock surfaces and diverse climbing routes.
 Outdoor Raw and Climb Nowra offer great climbing experiences.

 You’ll find many more extraordinary things to do and see, including scenic drives through hinterland villages, dotted with wineries, cafes, antique stores and a famous donut shop.
 For coastal adventure, join tours for dolphin and whale watching, kayaking and fishing, and diving and surfing.

 The hinterland is inspiring, with charming towns, shops and cafes, and rejuvenating day spas.
 Explore the inland favourites of Berry, Kangaroo Valley and Milton, a great base for climbing nearby Pigeon House Mountain.
 Milton is also close to the enchanting seaside towns of Mollymook and Ulladulla.

 The Shoalhaven area is one of the country’s leading pet-friendly destinations.
 With beaches, parks, rivers and trails to choose from, there are plenty of opportunities to run, play and relax in the company of your dog.

 The food and wine experiences are delicious.
 Taste freshly shucked oysters from Australia’s Oyster Coast.
-You can savour locally caught seafood at fine restaurants.
-You’ll be delighted with the locally made cheeses and gourmet treats, and the Shoalhaven Coast wine region’s vineyards and cellar doors, including:
+Savour locally caught seafood at fine restaurants.
+Be delighted with the locally made cheeses and gourmet treats.